Anglo-Saxons: Ethnonym

 In modern times, the term "Anglo-Saxons" is used by scholars to refer collectively to the Old English speaking groups in Britain.
 As a compound term, it has the advantage of covering the various English-speaking groups on the one hand, and to avoid possible misunderstandings from using the terms "Saxons" or "Angles" (English), both of which terms could be used either as collectives referring to all the Old English speakers, or to specific tribal groups.
 Although the term "Anglo Saxon" was not used as a common term until modern times, it is not a modern invention because it was also used in some specific contexts already between the 8th and 10th centuries.
+Its first recorded use was by Continental scholars in the mid-eighth century.

-Before the 8th century, the most common collective term for the Old-English speakers was "Saxons", which was a word originally associated since the 4th century not with a specific country or nation, but with raiders in North Sea coastal areas of Britain and Gaul.
-An especially early reference to the Angli is the 6th-century Byzantine historian Procopius, which he apparently heard through Frankish diplomats.
-He never mentions the Saxons, but he states that a large island called Brittia, which was not far from the Rhine delta.
+Before the 8th century, the most common collective term for the Old-English speakers was "Saxons", a term originally associated since the 4th century not with a specific country or nation, but with raiders in North Sea coastal areas of Britain and Gaul.
+An early reference to the Angli is in the writing of 6th-century Byzantine historian Procopius, which he apparently heard through Frankish diplomats.
+He never mentions the Saxons, but he refers to a large island he called Brittia, which was not far from the Rhine delta.
 He had heard it was settled by three nations, the Angili, Frissones (Frisians), and Brittones, who were each ruled by their own king.
 Each nation was so prolific that Brittia sent large numbers of individuals every year to the Franks, who planted them in unpopulated regions of their territory.